 Infertility affects 1 out of 6 couples of child-bearing age.
 Approximately 40% of infertility has a female-factor cause and 40% a male-factor cause.
 The remaining 20% of infertility is due to a combination of male- and female-factor disorders or is unexplained.

 Strict criteria sperm morphology testing also greatly assists with selecting the most cost-effective in vitro sperm processing and insemination treatment for the couple's IVF cycle.
-Sperm with severe head abnormalities cannot bind to the zona pellucida.
-These patients require intracytoplasmic sperm injection in association with their IVF cycle to ensure optimal levels of fertilization are achieved.
+Sperm with severe head abnormalities are unlikely to bind to the zona pellucida.
+These patients may require intracytoplasmic sperm injection in association with their IVF cycle to ensure optimal levels of fertilization are achieved.
 This, in turn, provides the patient with the best chance of pregnancy.

 Selecting the most cost-effective therapy for treating male-factor infertility

 Quantifying the number of germinal and WBCs per mL of semen